c-marca/Thesis-Code/README.md

 # Thesis-Code
 Temporary storage for the code for my Thesis

-dataset shards must be uploaded under a datasets directory pickled models should be uploaded under a models directory
+Dataset shards must be uploaded under a datasets directory:
+  This is so that the user has images already resized for memory occupation and download times considerations. pickled models should be uploaded under a models directory

 Future Fork of PULP-Trainlib with model deployers